 - d.
-Let parties air out, then

-- (1) Deflect anger.

-- Encourage civilized dialogue.
-(2) รู้สังสังครามการบราชสังครามการทําหนายได้ดี วิ

-- (3) Move to private caucus.

-- Point out more progress if parties focus energies on (4) finding solution.

-- Ask other party to state its understanding of basis (5) had also approve to the second of the for angry party's emotion.
+Let parties air out, then - Deflect anger. - (2) Encourage civilized dialogue. - And the strict the series are the series of (3) and Move to private caucus. - (4) Point out more progress if parties focus energies on finding solution. - (5) Ask other party to state its understanding of basis for angry party's emotion.

-- E Which party speaks first?
+E. Which party speaks first?